Web Development¶

 It is extremely lightweight and is generally considered to offer the “best” webserver performance on Linux for SBCs (single board computers).
 It is recommended for users who expect low webserver traffic and/or personal use.

-Although the DietPi installation of Lighttpd is set to single threaded, do not be put off by this, in low usage scenarios (<10 users) it will still outperform Nginx and Apache2.
+Although the DietPi installation of Lighttpd is set to single threaded, do not be put off by this, in low usage scenarios (<10 users) it will still outperform Nginx and Apache.
 Activation of multithreading is described in the Lighttpd package description.

 MariaDB